rezendi/ykarma/README.md

 The general hope/notion is for people who excel in fields and communities which don't see much in the way of monetary compensation -- poetry, art, music, open-source software development, indie video games, nonprofits, churches, etc. -- to receive new rewards for their work.
-Since everyonereceives coins which must be given away, transactions are no longer zero-sum; people can be recognized and rewarded without it costing the giving individuals anything, as long as rewards are available for people who accumulate enough YKarma.
+Since everyone receives coins which must be given away, transactions are no longer zero-sum.
+People can be recognized and rewarded without it costing the giving individuals anything ... as long as rewards are available for people who accumulate enough YKarma.

-### Why would anyone exchange any valuable reward for a reputation currency like this?
+### OK, but why would anyone exchange any valuable reward for a reputation currency like this?

-The most obvious use is within a company, wherein employee rewards like a day off, a course, or a social event at company expense, would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
+The most obvious use is within a company, wherein employee rewards like a day off, a course, a conference, or a social event at company expense, would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
 In that case the company would be the "vendor" of rewards for their employees.

 It's also easy to envision why external vendors would want to offer rewards to people who have established themselves as high-reputation within a particular community.
 The